mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 address as source address or it can send back a list of unicast address with a redirect command.

-> TODO: this needs more thinking before adding this as an
-> option. treat the current text as placeholder and for further
-> discussion on it
+> TODO: complete the description

 # IANA Considerations